dmc1778/VulFuzzHelp/README.md

 ## When calling function APIs

-When we import tensorflow by writing ````import tensorflow as tf``` or ```import tensorflow```, inside a script or through command line, all high-level modules as well as functions in each module are set inside tensorflow object.
+When we import tensorflow by writing ````import tensorflow as tf``` or ``` import TensorFlow``, inside a script or through the command line, all high-level modules as well as functions in each module are set inside the tensorflow object.

 When calling an API, e.g. class or function, the API information is set into the object, for example by calling: